 Permanent Methods of Birth Control

 The most common form of male contraception is vasectomy.
-It is less complex and safer than female sterilization and many couples choose vasectomy for permanent sterilization.
+Vasectomy is less complex and safer than female sterilization and many couples choose this procedure for permanent sterilization.

 Sterilization is a permanent means of contraception.
 Tubal ligation (also known as tubal sterilization) has been the predominant method of female sterilization in industrialized countries since the late 1880s.
 A procedure called hysteroscopic sterilization is another method of permanent female sterilization.